Skip to Content

 Types of expenses eligible for travel pay

-- Regular transportation, such as car, bus, taxi, rideshare, subway, light rail, train, or plane
+• Regular transportation, such as bus, taxi, rideshare, subway, light rail, train, plane, or special mode transportation like an ambulance or specially equipped vehicle

 What to do before you file your first claim